PCBA Technology, Products & Processes

 Ball Grid Arrays (BGA’s)

 BGA’s are a standard process for SBC.
 BGA’s components allow for very high density designs.
 A ball grid array is a surface-mount packaging (a chip carrier) used for integrated circuits.
-BGA's permanently mount devices such as microprocessors to PCB’s.
+BGA's permanently mount devices such as microprocessors to PC Board’s.
 This technology provides more interconnection pins than can be achieved with a dual in-line or flat package.
 Correct placement is verified on all product produced at SBC by X-Ray examination.

 Through-hole Assembly (THA)

 THA is readily done at SBC.
-This process is one of loading electronic components with leads (axial or radial) into the PCB’s then soldering by wave or hand soldering equipment.
+This process is one of loading electronic components with leads (axial or radial) into the PC Board’s then soldering by wave or hand soldering equipment.
 Many circuit designs still incorporate THA components along with Surface Mount Technology (SMT)).
 Here at SBC we have the capability to handle any component technology available, old or new.

 SBC builds assemblies for your end product or produce the entire product including final test, packaging, and order fulfillment as needed.
 This can be accomplished in as little as 72 hours with components and enclosure materials available.
 We have extensive experience building complete products/box builds for a wide variety of industries including instrumentation, medical, automotive, power controls, consumer electronics, to name just a few.
 Our services include full turnkey not only for the electronic assemblies but providing all related metal, plastic, painting, and wiring required to compete the product.